Ben-Jarvis/TEMP-crazy-tutorials-2024/docs/simulation_quickstart.rst

 To run your algorithm instead of the keyboard control, you can comment 'control_commands = drone.action_from_keyboard()' and uncomment 'control_commands = my_controller(sensor_data)' in the 'main.py' file.

 All you need to do is to create your algorithms in the 'my_control.py' file which you should submit for getting simulation grades.
+Details on how to submit can be found in the section “Leaderboard”.

 To test your method with random positions of both the pads and obstacles, set 'enable_random_environment = True' in the main.py file.